digikin/influxdb-perfcounter/readme.md

 ## Testing and config
 1. Once you save the file we are going to export the $INFLUX_TOKEN
-2. To test if telefraf can connect issue the command inside the foler telegraf is located: .\telegraf --config telegraf.conf --test
+2. To test if telefraf can connect issue the command inside the foler telegraf is located: .\telegraf --config telegraf.conf --test<br />
 **If you get something like this in the terminal your config is recording data**
 ```
 2019-05-26T16:10:00Z I!
 Starting Telegraf 1.10.4